groundhoggwp/groundhogg/README.txt

  * The Save Changes button is now sticky to the bottom of the screen to reduce scrolling while editing.
 * TWEAKED First and last name will have the first letter uppercase automatically.
 * TWEAKED When using the contact quick add form the owner is set to the current user by default.
 Also now searchable.
+* TWEAKED Thumbnails in H1-H5 posts format now link to the post.
-* FIXED UI issue in properties editor.
+* FIXED Group select UI issue in properties editor.
 * FIXED Additional phone number types reverting to mobile after saving.
+* FIXED Importing multiple values into Checkbox type not working.

 = 3.4.3.2 (2024-07-10) =
 * FIXED Casting to decimal for number custom field filters was not working in conditional logic.